ex0-tekk/Legend-of-SkyrimVR/README.md

 ---

-If you want to reset your Legend of SkyrimVR .ini files back to install defaults: [skyrimprefs.ini & skyrimvr.ini](https://drive.google.com/drive/folders/1YX6sdGIDGVBPIkMNnNCkCNa6JZMBmhul?usp=sharing) ⬅️️ click this link to get both current files and then overwrite them inside your ‘LoSVR\profiles\Legend of SkyrimVR’ folder, also make sure to grab the Skyrim.ini file and place it inside your root SkyrimVR folder.
+If you want to **reset your Legend of SkyrimVR .ini files** back to install default: [**skyrimprefs.ini & skyrimvr.ini**](https://drive.google.com/drive/folders/1YX6sdGIDGVBPIkMNnNCkCNa6JZMBmhul?usp=sharing) ⬅️️ click this link to get **ALL current ini files** and then **overwrite them inside your ‘LoSVR\profiles\Legend of SkyrimVR’ folder**, also make sure to **Copy the Skyrim.ini file and place it inside your root SkyrimVR folder, if you decide to Reset these files.

 ---